shaloo/docs.arcana/docs/ca/introduction/use-cases.md

     - Remove friction of bridging with a unified multi-chain balance
     - Larger transaction values
-    - Launch apps on emerging chains while easily onboarding users from established ecosystems
+    - Launch apps on emerging chains while onboarding users from established ecosystems

 ## Swaps